October 7th - 17th, 2023

 Day 3 | South Luangwa National Park

 After early morning breakfast at the Fairlawns, you will be transferred to the O.R.
-Tambo airport in Johannesburg where you will take your scheduled flight to Mfuwe via Lusaka.
-Upon arrival in Mfuwe, you will be met and transferred to Mfuwe Lodge where you are staying for the next three nights.
+Tambo airport in Johannesburg, where you will take your scheduled flight to Mfuwe via Lusaka.
+Upon arrival in Mfuwe, you will be met and transferred to Mfuwe Lodge, where you will stay for the next three nights.

 On these exclusive Mfuwe Lodge game drives, you will be taken away from the busy Mfuwe sector, which means you may have packs of wild dogs and elusive leopards in trees all to yourself.

 The long-time guides and lodge managers know the bush like the back of their hands.
 You could sit and listen to them and take in their many tales from day into night.
 With a little luck, they may be dining with us over dinner to share a tale or two.

-Upon your arrival to Mfuwe Lodge today, lunch will be served in the buzz of it all, on deck.
+Upon your arrival at Mfuwe Lodge today, lunch will be served in the buzz of it all, on deck.
 Over lunch, we will be privy to a special guest who will join us to discuss her and a local organization's work with local girls in the village.
 It includes all from life skills to avoiding abuse to increasing low self-esteem and staying in school to train women to support themselves when they have little or no scholastic education.

 Day 4 | South Luangwa National Park

 It's an early rise and shines at this very exclusive retreat.
 It’s a game drive, followed by lunch on the deck.
-Then you have the afternoon to yourself to kick back, relax, nap, read or write.
+Then you have the afternoon to yourself to kick back, relax, nap, read, or write.